From Evaluation to Defense: Advancing Safety in Video Large Language Models¶

 Related Work & Insights¶

-- vs. SafeVLM/SPA-VL: Both focus on static image safety; this paper is the first to systematically address video safety.
+- vs. SafeVLM/SPA-VL: Focused on static image safety; this paper is the first to systematically address video safety.

-- vs. Video Anomaly Detection (UCF-Crime/XD-Violence): VAD detects anomalous events; this paper controls model behavioral responses — the objectives are fundamentally different.
+- vs. Video Anomaly Detection (UCF-Crime/XD-Violence): VAD detects abnormal events, while this paper controls model behavioral responses—the goals are different.

-- vs. MM-RLHF: Uses DPO for visual safety alignment; this paper employs GRPO with rule-based rewards — offering greater controllability.
+- vs. MM-RLHF: Uses DPO for visual safety alignment; this paper uses GRPO + rule-based rewards—offering more control.

-- vs. SafeWatch-Bench: Focuses on video content safety understanding; this paper targets model response safety alignment — the two represent complementary directions.
+- vs. SafeWatch-Bench: Focuses on video content safety understanding, while this paper focuses on model response safety alignment—complementary directions.

 Rating¶

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Evaluation of 21 models across 4 safety benchmarks with multi-component ablation.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Evaluation of 21 models + 4 safety benchmarks + multi-component ablation.

-- Writing Quality: ⭐⭐⭐⭐ Clear structure with three components presented in progressive layers.
+- Writing Quality: ⭐⭐⭐⭐ Clear structure with three components progressing logically.

-- Value: ⭐⭐⭐⭐⭐ Establishes benchmark and methodological foundation for video LLM safety research.
+- Value: ⭐⭐⭐⭐⭐ Establishes the benchmark and methodological foundation for Video LLM safety research.